-The individual parameters for each IICE are defined on a series of tabs of the Edit IICE settings dialog box.
-Before you display this dialog box, make sure that the name of the target IICE unit appears in the the Select field (use the drop-down menu).
+The individual parameters for each IICE are defined on a series of tabs of the Edit IICE Settings dialog box.
+Before you display this dialog box, make sure that the name of the target IICE unit appears in the Control Panel tab.

-With the target IICE selected, click the Edit IICE settings icon to display the Edit IICE settings dialog box.
+With the target IICE selected, click the Edit IICE icon to display the Edit IICE settings dialog box.